On the Edge: the relation between stellar and dark matter haloes of Milky Way-mass galaxies: The build-up of the accreted stellar and dark matter haloes

 \subsection{Halo composition}

-We begin by studying the build-up of the stellar and dark matter haloes of Milky Way-mass galaxies.
-Past works have examined the build-up of haloes in dark-matter-only (DMO) simulations, where it was shown that major mergers (mass ratio $> 1:10$) contribute only 20 per~cent of the dark matter halo mass in Milky Way-mass galaxies, with the majority made up of the `diffuse' component, which includes unresolved haloes and minor mergers in roughly equal amounts \citep{wang_aq}.
+We begin by studying the build-up of the accreted stellar and dark matter haloes of Milky Way-mass galaxies.
+Dark-matter-only (DMO) simulations show that major mergers (mass ratio $> 1:10$) contribute only 20 per~cent of the dark matter halo mass in Milky Way-mass galaxies, with the majority made up of the `diffuse' component, which includes unresolved haloes and minor mergers in roughly equal amounts \citep{wang_aq}.
 However, this picture need not be reflected in the stellar halo because only the most massive haloes will form a galaxy which can subsequently be deposited into the stellar halo of the Milky Way.
 The power-law form of the CDM mass function implies that small dwarfs are more abundant than large ones; however it is the less numerous, more massive, haloes that contain the most stellar mass.
-This opens up the question of whether most of the stellar halo mass is made up of stars gained in mergers with many small dwarfs or few large ones \citep{cooper,deason_mao_wechsler, deason_big_bricks, delucia_helmi, fattahi_two_pops}.
-Moreover, it is unclear what fraction of the stellar halo is made up of stars stripped from dwarfs that still survive at $z=0$ (e.g. Sagittarius) and what fraction is made up by dwarf galaxies that are fully disrupted by the present day (e.g. Gaia-Enceladus-Sausage).
+This opens up the question of whether most of the stellar halo is made up of stars gained in mergers with many small dwarfs or few large ones and whether these are surviving or disrupted at the present day.
+These questions have in the past been tackled with semi-analytical approaches \citep{cooper,deason_mao_wechsler, delucia_helmi}, as well as hydrodynamics simulations \citep{monachesi_2019, fattahi_two_pops, fire_halo}.
+These have generally favoured Milky Way stellar haloes that are dominated by stars from a few, massive dwarfs that are already disrupted.
+In the following, we investigate whether these findings hold in the APOSTLE simulations.
+We emphasize that in this work we only consider the the stellar halo stars contributed by the accreted dwarf galaxies and ignore the \textit{in-situ} component contributed by the stars scattered from the Milky Way disc \citep{belokurov_2020}.
+A number of previous works have found that this component becomes subdominant beyond $\sim 50$~kpc \citep{zolotov_halo_insitu, font_insitu, artemis_halo,fire_halo}, we therefore exclude it from our analysis, which instead focuses on understanding the origin of the phase-space features defining the "edge" of the stellar halo.